dr-ruminski/VMW/README.md

 * *device-ip-address* – is an IP address of a Vibro Motors Wearable device;
 * *finger* – is a parameter that expresses which vibro motor should be run;
 * *voltage* is a parameter that indicates which voltage should be supplied from the range [0, 3.3].

 ### Client-side
+To show the device's capabilities, a [demo](/Demos/Demo2-touchingPlane.html) application has been developed in which a user can experience tactile feedback while interacting with virtual objects.
+The application tracks position of a hand and fingers in 3D space which consists of two virtual objects.
+When a particular finger intersects on of the virtual objects, the application sends an asynchronous HTTP GET request to run a vibro motor (Fig. 2a).
+The further the boundary of a virtual object is penetrated, the more requests are dynamically sent to increase the voltage of a particular vibro motor giving the user an impression of the 'fade in' effect (Fig. 2b).
+Vice versa, when the user moves their hand back, the device decreases the voltage giving the user an impression of a 'fade out' effect.

+The presented application also allows moving virtual objects in a 3D space.
+This function gives a user possibility to test that implemented tactile feedback is not fixed, but is dependent on the position of virtual objects.

 <p align="center">
   <table style="width:100%">
     <tr>